itsyuimorii/Cubix---The-AI-Rubik-s-Cube-Detector-Model/README.md

 CFOP :
 1. because its unrealistic amount of time to genereate all training data from stratch, we can utilizied the py lib to pycuber to generate the training data
-2. we could also use this pycuber library , or javascript equivalent (to create a web app) to solve the cube without having to build the model to solve it
+2. we could also use this pycuber library , or javascript equivalent (to create a web app) to solve the cube without having to build the model to solve itark